Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

   * Participation includes discussions in class, on Slack, and providing feedback on student presentations
   * *If you plan on attending class asynchronously by watching the recorded lectures, please let me know.*
 * **Homework assignments: 70%**
-  * Each of the 8 homework assignments are worth 10 points (for a total of 80 points), however your overall homework grade will be evaluated out of 70 points total.
+  * Each of the 8 homework assignments are worth 10 points (for a total of 80 points), however your lowest assignment will be dropped, and the overall homework grade will be evaluated out of 7 assignments and 70 points total.
 * **Final Project / Final Exam: 25%**
   * See the [CEWA 565 course project page](/overview/b-project.html) for grading rubric.